georgekouzi/DirectedWeightedGraph_onPython/README.md

 in addition you can findnode class that produces the nodes in the graph.

 -------------------------------------------------------------------------------------
+## In order for this project to work, a 3 library must be installed:
+1) numpy library in version 1.19.3
+2) matplotlib library in version 3.3.3
+3) Networkx library in version 2.5

 ## class DiGraph:
 This class creates an directed weighted graph.
 In order to create this graph we used two Node classes that we wrote.